Answer: The Foyle Maritime Festival (9-17 July), Derry~Londonderry city.

 On the menu is (deep breath):

-We are Together Festival; Clipper Quay Maritime Food Markets; the Phoenix tall ship; the Parade of Light Spectacular; and a chance to mix with the crews and visit the yachts.
+The Music City weekend; Clipper Quay Kitchen Food Festival; Dragon Boat racing; the Phoenix tall ship, the Ubuntu Festival of World Cultures and a chance to mix with the crews and visit the yachts.

 Impressed?
 We sure are.